 - Count D in Pet Shop of Horrors has bangs that sometimes fall over his face, without affecting his eyes or brows in any way.

-- Most of the characters (Van in particular, as he usually has borderline-Peek-a-Bangs) in Vision of Escaflowne, as pictured above.
+- Most of the characters (Van in particular, as he usually has bangs) in The Vision of Escaflowne, as pictured above.

 - Mermaid Melody Pichi Pichi Pitch

-- In Saint Beast, loads of characters have Peek-a-Bangs, leading to both eyebrows and eyes showing through their hair.
+- In Saint Beast, loads of characters have bangs, leading to both eyebrows and eyes showing through their hair.